 We didn’t really have a reason.
 We headed downtown in search of a reason to be there.
 Here’s what we found.

 A tribute to Andy Warhol on the campus of Colorado State University.

 Downtown, with a lot of crafty stores and an impressive amount of Christmas lights.

 We happened upon Mary’s Mountain Cookies.
 I bought a turtle cookie.
-Sally bought an almond sugar cookie with frosting.
+My wife bought an almond sugar cookie with frosting.
 We didn’t get around to eating them until the next day, but they were very good.

 For supper we went to Totally 80’s Pizza.
 The pizza was edible (but I still have yet to find any evidence that anyone in Colorado knows how to make pizza), but the place was fun.
 It was decorated as a museum of the 1980’s and brought back a lot of memories.